+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 Let's say you have a laser output at 0 dBm (which is 1 milliwatt of optical power).
 If you use a 1×8 splitter with ~10.
 5 dBmCalculate R/T power splitting, Fresnel reflectance, and plate beam displacement.
 Abridged Optics — Beam Splitter Calculatorv1.
 See power budget impact instantly, then download a CSV or PDF summary.
 Common values: 2, 4, 8, 16, 32, 64.
 Connector loss is always measured as a mated pair.
 These values are approximate and should not be.
 Thorlabs' Single Mode 1x8 Fiber Optic Planar Lightwave Circuit (PLC) Splitters allow a user to split a single input signal evenly into eight output signals, which is ideal for passive optical networks (PON) and other high-channel-count applications.
 In contrast to fused fiber couplers, where light.

-The optical module has a built-in beam splitter
+The GPON system includes a beam splitter

 Need Product Pricing?